gulama2008/e-commerce/README.md

 - Display the total cost of your cart
 - Purchase should remove items from stock and clear the cart (no need to track any kind of payment)

-### Purpose of project
-This project is designed to reinforce my React learnings and make sure that I'm comfortable with most aspect of the framework.
-With this project I will practice how to:
-- Fetch Data within a React App
-- Use react-router-dom
-- Use Firebase/Firestore

 ## Features